 Fellowship positions are awarded on the basis of the following criteria:

 - A consistent record of academic achievement and/or future academic potential

 - A commitment to understanding of the process for career development in academic medicine

 - Personal integrity and a commitment to humanistic values expected of compassionate physicians.

 All applicants will be required to complete program application outlining their credentials, academic record, publications, any history of unlawful activity, previous lawsuits, or loss of hospital privileges or medical license.
-Qualified applicants will be interviewed by the program director, program faculty, and other faculty in Cardiology division.
-The fellowship program will not discriminate any individual with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.
-No more than three fellows will be seclected for each academic year.
+Qualified applicants will be interviewed by the Program Director, Program faculty, and other faculty in the Division of Cardiology.
+The Fellowship Program will not discriminate against any individual with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.
+No more than three fellows will be selected for each academic year.

 All trainees must be medical doctors who have already completed three years of training in a standard Internal Medicine Residency Training approved by the Accreditation Council of Graduate Medical Education (ACGME) or have completed an equivalent program in a foreign country.
 Candidates for the program must have demonstrated competence in general internal medicine.

-The fellowship positions are funded by UT Southwestern Medical Center, Cardiology Division, Hypertension Section.
+The fellowship positions are funded by UT Southwestern Medical Center, Cardiology Division, Hypertension Program.